Check out the Group's ► ► ► "Active Construction Site" ◄ ◄ ◄

 The Sydney PC & Technology User Site Incorporates - Responsive Web Design

 Responsive Web Design is about creating webpages that look great when viewed on any device and screen size.
-Whether viewed on a TV, desktop, tablet or smart phone, web pages should provide an enjoyable, user friendly experience for everyone.
-This can be achieved by adding "media queries" to the responsive site's CSS style sheet.
-Media queries then automatically adjust and re-arrange the content of a website to suit the screen width of the viewing device being used.
+Whether viewed on a TV, desktop, tablet or smart phone, web pages should provide an enjoyable, visitor friendly experience for everyone.

-To illustrate how Sydney PC & Technology User Group HOME page layout and content is automatically re-sized and repositioned in response to various screen sizes, this full width column, plus two columns, three columns and four columns are used.
-To see it in action, open this responsive page using any of the latest desktop browsers, then grab the edge of the browser window and slowly drag it narrower or wider.
+To illustrate how Sydney PC & Technology User Group HOME page layout and content is automatically re-sized, open this responsive page using any of the latest desktop browsers, then grab the edge of the browser window and slowly drag it narrower or wider.
 You will see the layout automatically adjust itself to fit the new width of the browser, even if you make the page as narrow as a mobile phone.
-Media queries may also be set to add or remove any page element and do lots more to create a better viewing experience.

 Webcity who provided hosting for our website for many years were incorporated as part of Vodien who now host our website following a smooth transfer in 2019.